Collinchristian70/Lab2/index.md

 3. git checkout {branch name}
 	- To start working in a differnet branch, use git checkout to switch branches

-You can use the [editor on GitHub](https://github.com/Collinchristian70/Lab2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown